Sailing fast - TWA and TWS

 TWA vs. TWS in Performance

-• TWA (True Wind Angle): Focuses on the direction of the wind relative to the boat’s heading.
+• TWA (True Wind Angle): This measure focuses on the direction of the wind relative to the boat’s heading.

 • TWS (True Wind Speed): Focuses on the intensity of the wind.